-7. (continued) Therefore, I'm concluding that you are avoiding the topic that I raised in round 4 and that you are trying to subtlety change it in order gain a better strategic position, which I believe, is not a positive move.
+7. (continued) Therefore, I'm concluding that you are avoiding the topic that I raised in round 4 and that you are trying to subtly change it in order to gain a better strategic position, which I believe is not a positive move.
 Your subjective/objective comparison does absolutely no good to your position.
 You still cannot impose any moral judgment on anyone else.
 You still cannot say something is or is not right or wrong.
 At best, all you have is an opinion to which you attach morality.
-You have an opinion that originates from yourself, that may or may not agree with others.
+You have an opinion that originates from yourself that may or may not agree with others.
 In your analysis, you are only confirming the weakness within atheism.
 It cannot postulate anything morally absolute.
 It offers subjectivity.
 It offers us nothing more than "we hope others agree with us" as a basis for moral structure in society.
-It offers us majority rule what society, and whatever moral temperature it happens to be at the time, saying what is right and wrong.
+It offers us majority rule--what society and whatever moral temperature it happens to be at the time--saying what is right and wrong.
 This is not how morality is established.

 First of all, my question does not contain a word that is not there.
 I wrote the question.
 It contains exactly the words I wanted there.
 There are no hidden words.
 Besides, if it were hidden, how would you know to look for it?
 Furthermore, where am I hiding the word?
 Where is it?

 Third, you have no right by your own admission to impose your moral standard upon anybody else--FINALLY! . . .
-I think (though I'm not sure for really is an actual response since it appears to be self-contradictory).
-So, you said you have no objective right to impose your moral standard on anyone, but then you said, "The right to do so is entirely subjective."
+I think (though I'm not sure for really it is an actual response since it appears to be self-contradictory).
+So, you said that you have no objective right to impose your moral standard on anyone, but then you said, "The right to do so is entirely subjective."
 As noted, I did not say "objective" right.
 You did.
 And, you admit you have no "objective right" to impose your morals on anyone, but then you say "the right to do so is entirely subjective."
-How can you not have an objective right to impose morality, yet also have a subjective one to do that?
-This a violation of the law of non-contradiction.
-To have a subjective right to do something "say you have a right," a moral right to impose your morality on others.
+How can you not have an objective right to impose morality yet also have a subjective one to do that?
+This a violation of the law of non-contradiction--to have a subjective right to do something "say you have a right," a moral right to impose your morality on others.
 This makes no sense at all, again.

-10. In our discussion of atheism and morality, you offered a veiled, and apparently retaliatory, attempt to discredit and malign myself and Diane offering a highly transparent fictional scenario.
-You said you wanted to respond strongly, so, you deviated from the topic, and sought to infer a moral judgment upon my actions.
+10. In our discussion of atheism and morality, you offered a veiled and apparently retaliatory attempt to discredit and malign myself and Diane--offering a highly transparent fictional scenario.
+You said that you wanted to respond strongly, so you deviated from the topic and sought to infer a moral judgment upon my actions.
 Again, this is not a discussion about Christianity and morality.
 It is a discussion on atheism and morality.
 Please, stay focused and on topic.

 11. It is difficult to ascertain exactly what your position is on imposing moral judgments on others.
 You have given me a lot of your opinions but no rational basis for your moral judgments.
-All you've given me a subjectivity.
+All you've given me is a subjectivity.
 Nevertheless, you have demonstrated that you can make a moral judgment upon someone else.
-You praised Limana by saying she is a "good" atheist.
+You praised Limana by saying that she is a "good" atheist.
 Yet, you fail to make negative moral judgments upon the atheists who committed blatant rule violations.
 Therefore, you demonstrate your inconsistency.
-If you are able to say that one atheist is good.
-Are you also able to say that other atheists are bad?
+If you are able to say that one atheist is good, are you also able to say that other atheists are bad?
 You cited Limana's actions on the board as evidence of her being good.
 Logically, the actions of the atheists who blatantly violated the board rules should be bad by your standard--wait, maybe you don't have a self-originating standard.
 Anyway, don't worry.
-I do not expect you to pronounce a moral judgment on your fellow atheists regarding their blatant rule violations, since it would not further your position in this argument . . . even though you have pronounced moral judgment on at least one of them.
+I do not expect you to pronounce a moral judgment on your fellow atheists regarding their blatant rule violations since it would not further your position in this argument . . . even though you have pronounced moral judgment on at least one of them.
 Again, I see this as yet another grave inconsistency in your part.

-12. Now, regarding your quoting an alleged prominent CARMite who has a problem with my approach, without disclosing who it is, and who apparently is a mind reader.
+12. Now, regarding your quoting an alleged prominent CARMite who has a problem with my approach--without disclosing who it is and who apparently is a mind reader.
 Chad, you are not helping your position at all.
 I am quite discouraged in my hopes for further rational dialogue with you.
 It seems you are trying to retaliate.
 This is getting old.
 Nevertheless, let's examine what this prominent, yet unnamed, CARMite says--at least when I used quotes, I stated who they were from.
 Anyway, he starts out with "It was intentionally divisive and inflammatory . . . " So, is this person able to read my mind and know that I was trying to be intentionally divisive and intentionally inflammatory?
 Do you believe the Christian who says that it was my intention to do so?
 It wasn't.
 But you use a mind reader as support for your position without critical examination of his claims.
 I use the term him "mind reader" on purpose.
-Think about you quoted someone else's apparent ability to discern my intentions and motivations.
+Think about that you quoted someone else's apparent ability to discern my intentions and motivations.
 You should have been more critical of the statement instead of jumping on it without thinking through what you were doing.
 Again, you're not encouraging me regarding the future of this discussion.

 - Were the rule violations of the atheists morally wrong or not?
-Remember, you said Limana is a good atheist.
-You made a moral judgment one atheist.
+Remember, you said that Limana is a good atheist.
+You made a moral judgment--one atheist.
 Let's see you be consistent and do it with those who blatantly broke the rules.

 - Why have you not condemned the blatant rule violations of your fellow atheists?